-Since everyone has different needs I can’t tell you how to eat exactly but there are some universal recommendations that are a great starting point and you can adjust accordingly as you feel the need.
+Since everyone has different needs I can’t tell you how to eat exactly but there are some great tips that are a good starting point and you can adjust accordingly as you feel the need.

 Eliminate Sugar, Flours, And Vegetable Oils